MGough/DropwizardPostgresqlExample/README.md

 # DropwizardPostgresqlExample
 A basic example of how to use a postgresql database in Dropwizard.
+This example was written for Dropwizard 0.8.4.

 ------- Running the Project -------

 In order to run it make sure you provide the arguments "server DropWizardPostgres.yml".

-It should now be running on http://localhost:8080 You'll need to add some entries to your database, here's an example table:
+It should now be running on http://localhost:8080

+You'll need to add some entries to your database, here's an example table:

  CREATE TABLE people(personid SERIAL PRIMARY KEY, firstName text, surname TEXT);

 In order to view an entry head to 'http://localhost:8080/people/ID', where ID is the 'personid' of one of your entries.